DataBiosphere/job-manager/README.md

 The UI must be deployed along with a backend implementation of the API, two such implementations are provided here:

 ### Cromwell
 Monitors jobs launched by the [Cromwell workflow engine](https://github.com/broadinstitute/cromwell).
 The Python Flask wrapper was created using Swagger Codegen and can be configured to pull data from a specific Cromwell instance.
-The Job Manager currently supports Cromwell version 30.2.
+At this time, to utilize all job manager features, please consider using Cromwell v32 or newer.

 ### dsub